Master’s-Level Entry-Into-Nursing Program

 • A nursing specialty: Focus your electives in a particular area of practice, such as nursing leadership, critical care/emergency nursing, or pediatric nursing, to name a few.

-• To explore: Simply choose electives in a variety of subject areas that interest you, perhaps building off of your previous education or career.
+• To explore: Simply choose electives in a variety of subject areas that interest you, perhaps building on your previous education or career.

 • awarded a Master of Science in Nursing degree